Panel Discussion: Municipal Elections Under the Fifth Republic

 - Eric Landot, attorney, expert in public and private law governing local governments

-- Patrick Roger, a political reporter for *Le Monde*
+- Patrick Roger, a reporter on the political desk at *Le Monde*

 - Géraldine Chavrier, professor of public law at Paris I